FAQ (Frequently Asked Questions)

-Natural Pressure Release – Following pressure cooking, allow the unit to remain on Keep Warm.
+Natural Pressure Release – Following pressure cooking, allow the unit to remain on Keep Warm, or for a faster natural release, turn the pressure cooker off or unplug the pressure cooker.
 The pressure will begin to drop – time for pressure to drop will depend on the amount of liquid in the pressure cooker and the length of time that pressure was maintained.
 Natural Pressure Release will take from 12 to 30 minutes.
 During this time cooking continues, so it is recommended for certain cuts of meats, and some desserts.
 When pressure is fully released, the float (pressure indicator) will drop and the lid will unlock to open.

 Source: Cuisinart Instruction Booklet

 Q: I recently found your website and subscribed to emails.
 Can I use my old fashioned pressure cooker for your recipes?

 Yes, you can use your old fashioned (stove top) pressure cooker for my recipes.
 Your cook time may be slightly shorter for quick cooking items such as veggies with a stove top pressure cooker.